Monday, February 20, 2017

 Good morning.

-Does something contain content so objectionable that despite the book's literary merit, I'm going to stand between the book & the eighteen-year-olds?
-I'll tell you that few are the books & incredibly salacious would be the content that would fall in that last category; I think that ought to be the attitude of every English teacher, regardless of her religious or political beliefs or literary preferences.
+Does something contain content so objectionable that despite the book's literary merit I'm going to stand between the book and the eighteen-year-olds?
+I'll tell you that few are the books and incredibly salacious would be the content that would fall in that last category; I think that ought to be the attitude of every English teacher, regardless of her religious or political beliefs or literary preferences.
 Let them read is my motto, or something a little more inspiring than that.
-I've yet to stumble across a justification for banning a book - from society at large or in a classroom setting - that is anything other than laughable, particularly in this, the year 2017.
-Admittedly "classroom setting" is not a fixed variable & the age of those in the classroom is certainly a factor, but at eighteen & nineteen years of age, there's little to nothing in a book I might hand them that would shock them.
+I've yet to stumble across a justification for banning a book — from society at large or in a classroom setting — that is anything other than laughable, particularly in this, the year 2017.
+Admittedly "classroom setting" is not a fixed variable, and the age of those in the classroom is certainly a factor, but at eighteen and nineteen years of age, there's little to nothing in a book I might hand them that would shock them.

 I've said my peace regarding E.L.
-James's atrocities & you can read that here if you're inclined.
-With the release of the second film in the series, social media has been alight with pictures of Mr. Grey, pictures shared by women who adore him & cannot wait to see the second film & some pictures (accompanied by comments & righteous indignation) shared by women who believe the popularity of Mr. Grey is an indicator of end times.
+James's atrocities, and you can read that here if you're inclined.
+With the release of the second film in the series, social media has been alight with pictures of Mr. Grey, pictures shared by women who adore him and cannot wait to see the second film and some pictures (accompanied by comments and righteous indignation) shared by women who believe the popularity of Mr. Grey is an indicator of end times.
 I suppose I fall somewhere in the middle of that spectrum.

 There are certainly reasons to sound the alarm over Mr. Grey.
-I believe that I, having been raised by loving parents & having enjoyed predominantly functional relationships with men, can read the book, recognize that Christian Grey is abusive, E.L.
-James is an affront to the English language & the business of novel-writing, & move on with my life.
-Not all women are so fortunate, & there is danger in promoting Grey's behavior as normal, as acceptable, as sexy, because his behavior is abnormal, unacceptable, & unattractive.
-I am all in for books that depict abuse victims (Mr. Grey is an abuse victim) who grow up & confront their demons &, you know, seek help.
-Sadly that's not the way his story unfolds & he lures an idiot unsuspecting young lady into the world he's constructed in an attempt to deal with the abuse he suffered.
+I believe that I, having been raised by loving parents and having enjoyed predominantly functional relationships with men, can read the book, recognize that Christian Grey is abusive, E.L.
+James is an affront to the English language and the business of novel writing, and move on with my life.
+Not all women are so fortunate, and there is danger in promoting Grey's behavior as normal, as acceptable, as sexy, because his behavior is abnormal, unacceptable, and unattractive.
+I am all in for books that depict abuse victims (Mr. Grey is an abuse victim) who grow up and confront their demons and, you know, seek help.
+Sadly that's not the way his story unfolds, and he lures an idiot unsuspecting young lady into the world he's constructed in an attempt to deal with the abuse he suffered.

-Perhaps the most egregious message is that his behavior is not only okay, but sexy - a relationship goal, even - because he is wealthy.
-Go ahead & convince me his behavior, his desires, would be accepted & celebrated (& sell millions of books) if he were poor.
-Money often equals power, & powerful men are attractive, no doubt.
+Perhaps the most egregious message is that his behavior is not only okay, but sexy, a relationship goal, even, because he is wealthy.
+Go ahead and convince me his behavior, his desires, would be accepted and celebrated (and sell millions of books) if he were poor.
+Money often equals power, and powerful men are attractive, no doubt.
 Would I find Paul Ryan as attractive were he not the Speaker of the House?
-I don't know; I mean, he's certainly not ugly, but the suits & the power are part of his appeal.
-If he'd slash the budget & stop spending so much money he may have a full-blown stalker on his hands.
+I don't know; I mean, he's certainly not ugly, but the suits and the power are part of his appeal.
+If he'd slash the budget and stop spending so much money he may have a full-blown stalker on his hands.
 Anyway, the message that powerful men can do what they want, that they have some license or free pass to embark on sexual conquests poor men do not, is something we all discussed back in the nineties when Bill Clinton was president.
 I guess we learned little.

-In my head I've written an essay comparing & contrasting Christian Grey to Jay Gatsby, both men who use their money & power (& ability to wear a suit well) to attempt to cope with the ghosts of their respective pasts.
-I haven't actually typed the words because I feel it would be so, so wrong to compare & contrast a Fitzgerald character - Gatsby!, one of the greatest literary characters of all time - to Grey, a character E.L.
-James constructed based on Stephenie Meyer's Edward Cullen character & whom James wrote with the nuance & efficacy of a first grader.
+In my head I've written an essay comparing and contrasting Christian Grey to Jay Gatsby, both men who use their money and power (and ability to wear a suit well) to attempt to cope with the ghosts of their respective pasts.
+I haven't actually typed the words because I feel it would be so, so wrong to compare and contrast a Fitzgerald character — Gatsby!, one of the great literary characters — to Grey, a character E.L.
+James constructed based on Stephenie Meyer's Edward Cullen character and whom James wrote with the nuance and efficacy of a first grader.

 Okay.
 So I have again said my peace regarding Christian Grey.
 Moving on.

 If you've not read The Shack, I obviously don't recommend you race to do so.
-Published in 2007 & written by Canadian author William P. Young, The Shack is labelled & shelved as Christian Fiction (picture me cringing & making gagging noises).
-To sum up, it's a (not particularly well written) novel about a man whose daughter is kidnapped & presumably murdered.
+Published in 2007 and written by Canadian author William P. Young, The Shack is labelled and shelved as Christian Fiction (picture me cringing and making gagging noises).
+To sum up, it's a (not particularly well written) novel about a man whose daughter is kidnapped and presumably murdered.
 The man can't cope with the turn his life has taken.
-He ends up driving back to the area where the kidnapping occurred & there he finds a rundown shack that is then transformed into a glowing, homely, inviting abode where - guess who? - the Father, the Son, & the Holy Spirit are living in bodily form.
+He ends up driving back to the area where the kidnapping occurred and there he finds a rundown shack that is then transformed into a glowing, homely, inviting abode where — guess who? — the Father, the Son, and the Holy Spirit are living in bodily form.
 I kid you not.

-It was one of the biggest whoas I've ever experienced while reading, & I have read a lot of stuff over the years.
+It was one of the biggest whoas I've ever experienced while reading, and I have read a lot of stuff over the years.
 It was not a good whoa.
-I kept reading because I knew there was an impending book club meeting looming & I wanted to be able to back up my whoa with evidence.
-So, to keep you up to speed: the Lord - the Lord God who created the heavens & the earth, who raised Adam from dust & formed Eve from Adam's rib, who sent His Son to die in my stead & then raised Him from the grave, defeating death - is living (& cooking) in the shack in the form of a black woman.
+I kept reading because I knew there was an impending book club meeting looming, and I wanted to be able to back up my whoa with evidence.
+So, to keep you up to speed: the Lord — the Lord God who created the heavens and the earth, who raised Adam from dust and formed Eve from Adam's rib, who sent His Son to die in my stead and then raised Him from the grave, defeating death — is living (and cooking) in the shack in the form of a black woman.
 Yes, yes.

-Last summer I stated my displeasure with & incredulity over the novel when the book club met.
-Someone brought cupcakes that night & so I said my peace, ate my cupcake, & went home to think no more of The Shack.
-Unfortunately the movie is to be released in March & between seeing the preview for it before La La Land & reading a couple of hot takes on the book & the film lately, it is haunting my thoughts again, juxtaposed with a couple of thoughts on Christian Grey who is once again gracing movie screens across the country.
-It is troubling to me that Christians lambast Mr. Grey but some of them will see The Shack & openly promote this book & this film with zeal without questioning its content or message.
-I suggest that Mr. Grey is a diversion, the obvious scapegoat, while likely countless books & films fly under our radar; we never give them a second thought, & in fact promote some of them, encouraging others to read them & see them.
+Last summer I stated my displeasure with and incredulity over the novel when the book club met.
+Someone brought cupcakes that night, and so I said my peace, ate my cupcake, and went home to think no more of The Shack.
+Unfortunately the movie is to be released in March, and between seeing the preview for it before La La Land and reading a couple of hot takes on the book and the film lately, it is haunting my thoughts again, juxtaposed with a couple of thoughts on Christian Grey who is once again gracing movie screens across the country.
+It is troubling to me that Christians lambast Mr. Grey, but some of them will see The Shack and openly promote this book and this film with zeal without questioning its content or message.
+I suggest that Mr. Grey is a diversion, the obvious scapegoat, while likely countless books and films fly under our radar; we never give them a second thought, and in fact promote some of them, encouraging others to read them and see them.

 Christian fiction has always made me cringe, just the label in itself.
 It implies there is fiction Christians ought to read, & then "other" fiction that, I guess, is "less Christian" or flat out sinful.
 I think this label does Christians a disservice by luring them to read books that are often poorly written, books that are unlikely to expand your vocabulary or your mind, books whose characters are often flat & rarely reflect the true, complex, messy, sinful nature of God's most precious creation: man.
 I also think Christian fiction helps propagate the stereotype that Christians are not intellectuals, but rather uneducated, mindless automatons who have no place in academic arenas.
 Truly our saving grace is C.S.
 Lewis; both his fiction & his nonfiction is impeccable.